bkerler/sboot_dump/README.md

 to python and added full support based on reversing sboot

 ### Supported
-- Samsung QC
+- Samsung QC (Tested with S7)
-- Samsung MTK
+- Samsung MTK (Tested with A419F)
-- Samsung Unisoc not yet supported
+- Samsung Unisoc/Spreadtrum (Tested with Galaxy Prime)

 ### Install
-- Python 3.6 or higher
+- Python 3.8 or higher
 ``
 pip install pyusb pyserial
 ``